Habibur Rahman Mollah: Career

-Mollah was elected to parliament from Dhaka-5 as a candidate of Bangladesh Awami League on 29 December 2009.
+Mollah was elected to parliament from Dhaka-5 as a candidate of the Bangladesh Awami League on 29 December 2009.
 He was released from jail after securing bail on a corruption case from Chief Justice MM Ruhul Amin in the Appellate Division of Bangladesh Supreme Court.
 Habibur Rahman Mollah and his childhood friend R.K Chowdhury, former Chief-Advisor of Dhaka Metropolitan Awami League did politics together for a long time.
 He was elected to parliament from Dhaka-5 as a candidate of Bangladesh Awami League in 2014.

 Death

 Mollah died in office on 6 May 2020 in Square Hospital, Dhaka, Bangladesh.